mojaloop/ml-testing-toolkit/RULES_ENGINE.md

 ## Implementation in Self Testing Toolkit

 The rules in self testing toolkit are implemented at two levels.
-* One for validating the incoming request and send error callback if the validation rule matches.
+* Validation Rules - for validating the incoming request and sending error callback if the validation rule matches.
-* Another for generating callbacks if the callback rule matches.
+* Callback Rules - for generating callbacks if the callback rule matches.

 In both cases the conditions syntax is same as per the Json Rules Engine, where as the event types will be different for the two levels.